riju-maiti/etcd-test-composer/README.md

 3. run `docker-compose up` from the root directory to start all containers defined in `docker-compose.yml`

-4. After the workload container has signaled `setupComplete` (or printed `cluster is healthy`), you can run the parallel driver 1 to many times via `docker exec`:
+4. After the client container has signaled `setupComplete` (or printed `cluster is healthy`), you can run the parallel driver 1 to many times via `docker exec`:

 `docker exec -it workload python3 /opt/antithesis/test/v1/main/parallel_driver_generate_traffic.py`